cyee00/FinalProject/README.md

   * Started scrapping my old method for making the snake move in favor of what Mr. K told me in class.
   * Made a new ArrayList to keep track of coordinates.
 Started working on setting setting the coordinates in the constructor, didn't finish.

+#### Tuesday, June 4th
+  * Continued working on keeping track of coordinates.
+Finally got Snake to move like I wanted it to!
+  * Decided on appropriate framerate to make it move how I wanted it to.